‘Star Wars: The Last Jedi’ News: Casino Planet Named, Kylo Ren And Luke Skywalker Both Disillusioned? [Rumors]

 — HelloGiggles.com (@hellogiggles) April 4, 2017

-Do you think Star Wars: The Last Jedi will give unto fans what is in store for Luke beyond his bewildered eyes in The Force Awakens?
-Is Kylo Ren completely immersed in the Dark Side or will there be chance at redemption since he hasn’t fully competed his training with Supreme Leader Snoke?
+Do you think Star Wars: The Last Jedi will reveal what is in store for Luke beyond his bewildered eyes in The Force Awakens?
+Is Kylo Ren completely immersed in the Dark Side, or will there be a chance at redemption since he hasn’t fully completed his training with Supreme Leader Snoke?

 [Featured Image by Brendon Thorne/Getty Images]